isomerpages/govtech-gobusiness/_FAQ/1b-rescinding.md

 Companies that continue to operate during this period should use the minimum number of employees required.
 You will be required to submit details of your essential employees at <a href="https://www.gobusiness.gov.sg/exemptions/login" target="_blank">Essential Employees/Workers Registration</a> from 19 April.

 #### **7. I heard that there are some companies who have received a rescind notification.
 If I have not received such notification, am I still allowed to operate?
 Are there any guidelines I should adhere to?**
 Yes.
-Companies which have not received any further notification to suspend their operations are allowed to continue operations, on the condition that they had earlier received an exemption from suspension of activities.
+Companies which have not received any further notification to suspend their operations are allowed to continue operations, if they had earlier received an exemption from suspension of activities.

 Companies which continue operations during this period should ensure the following:
 - Cross-deployment or movement of workers across different workplace premises (e.g. different branches) will be disallowed.
 There should also be no physical interactions between teams working in different locations.
 For essential service providers who need to move between different locations to perform their services (e.g. IT support, maintenance, logistics, community nurses making house visits), safe distancing measures must be complied to.